-- Health Resources and Services Administration (HRSA) Guidance: "Planning Councils must set up planning council operations to help the planning council to operate smoothly and fairly.
-This includes such features as bylaws, open meetings, grievance procedures, and conflict of interest standards."
-[Ryan White HIV/AIDS Program Part A Manual, VI (Planning Council Operations), 1.
-Planning Council Duties, C. Fulfilling Planning Council Duties, Planning Council Operations]. - Centers for Disease Control and Prevention (CDC) Guidance: "The HIV Planning Group (HPG) is the official HIV planning body that follows the HIV Planning Guidance to inform the development or update of the health department's Jurisdictional HIV Prevention Plan, which depicts how HIV infection will be reduced in the jurisdiction." - Los Angeles County Code, Title 3-Chapter 3.29.070 (Procedures): "The Commission shall adopt bylaws which may include provisions relating to the time and place of holding meetings, election and terms of its co-chairs and other officers, and such other rules and procedures necessary for its operation."
+- Health Resources and Services Administration (HRSA) Guidance: "The planning council/planning body (PC/PB) (and its support staff) carry out complex tasks to ensure smooth and fair operations and processes.
+The development of bylaws, policies and procedures, memoranda of understanding, grievance procedures, and trainings are crucial for the success of the PC/PB.
+The work also involves establishing and maintaining a productive working relationship with the recipient, developing and managing a budget, and ensuring necessary staff support to accomplish the work.
+Establishing and operationalizing these policies, procedures, and systems facilitates the ability of the PC/PB to effectively meet its legislative duties and programmatic expectations."
+[Ryan White HIV/AIDS Program Part A Manual, March 2023, III Chapter 5 (Planning Council and Planning Body Operations). - Centers for Disease Control and Prevention (CDC) Guidance: "The HIV Planning Group (HPG) is the official HIV planning body that follows the HIV Planning Guidance to inform the development or update of the health department's Jurisdictional HIV Prevention Plan, which depicts how HIV infection will be reduced in the jurisdiction." - Los Angeles County Code, Title 3-Chapter 3.29.070 (Procedures): "The Commission shall adopt bylaws which may include provisions relating to the time and place of holding meetings, election and terms of its co-chairs and other officers, and such other rules and procedures necessary for its operation."